-Join Peggy Fisher for an in-depth discussion in this video Using ArrayLists, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Using ArrayLists, part of Learning Java.

 - You might have noticed that so far,…all the arrays had primitive data types stored in them.…Well, there's a reason for that.…Arrays can only hold primitive data types.…So we need a way to store objects in the same way.…This is where an ArrayList can really help.…Another benefit of an ArrayList…is that you could increase and decrease…the size dynamically, it's not a fixed size.…The downside if ArrayLists is they take up…a little bit more overhead.…So an array is a good choice…if you do know the size of your array…and you're only dealing with primitive data.…